End User representatives

-This project, currently under development, will begin on 1 July 2017.
-It will address two complimentary areas of research relating to the long term recovery of communities after a disaster.
+This project, which began in July 2017, will address two complementary areas of research relating to the long term recovery of communities after a disaster.

-The second area will use case studies to examine the enablers and barriers to successful recovery, looking at natural, cultural, human, social, political, built and financial capital.
-Examination of these assets through case studies and working with end-users will identify both potential areas for improvements as well as recognise what has worked well in recovering communities.
+The second area will be an examination of the enablers and barriers to successful recovery using a framework of community capital and the tracking of capital flows.
+This will look at natural, cultural, human, social, political, built and financial capital resources, their interconnectedness and interactions in disaster recovery.
+Examination of these assets through case studies and working with end-users will identify both potential areas for improvements, as well as recognise what has worked well in recovering communities.
 This process will provide feedback and a guide for the planning of recovery activities in a range of communities.

 |18 Apr 2017||Factors Affecting Long Term Community Recovery||261.69 KB (261.69 KB)||communities, recovery, resilience|